nglvnyls/rustbook/README.md

 If the value is:
  - TRUE:   does nothing and the test passes.
  - FALSE: calls the panic! macro, which causes the test to fail

+#### Adding Custom Failure Messages

+You can also add a custom message to be printed with the failure message as optional arguments to the assert!, assert_eq!, and assert_ne! macros.

+Custom **messages are useful to document** what an assertion means; when a test fails, you’ll have a better idea of what the problem is with the code.

+#### Checking for Panics with should_panic